FraDurazzi/BolognaCOVID_Sewage_Mobility/readme.md

 *sociability_vs_mobility.ipynb* compares the sociability parameter inferred through epidemiological modelling and the experimentally observed mobility index.

-*sewage.ipynb* compares the SARS-CoV-2 trace in sewage with clinical observables, such as hospitalizations and new cases, using genomics and vaccination data as context to identify different phases in the epidemic evolution. _This notebook is not fully executable because part of the data can't be made publicly available for privacy reasons_
+*sewage.ipynb* compares the SARS-CoV-2 trace in sewage with clinical observables, such as hospitalizations and new cases, using genomics and vaccination data as context to identify different phases in the epidemic evolution.